longrio94/longrio94.github.io/_posts/2024-06-20-Uncertainty.md

 Uncertainty is a crucial factor in decision-making that needs more attention when using machine learning models.
-In machine learning, where uncertainty is inherent and can significantly impact decision-making, Quantile Regression (QR), Conformal Prediction (CP), and Conformalized Quantile Regression (CQR) offer valuable tools to enhance model reliability and interpretability.
-These techniques help machine learning models evolve from providing point estimates to delivering interval estimates that capture and quantify uncertainty, thereby supporting more robust decision-making processes.
+In machine learning, where uncertainty is resultant and can significantly impact decision-making, Quantile Regression (QR), Conformal Prediction (CP), and Conformalized Quantile Regression (CQR) offer valuable tools to enhance model reliability and interpretability.
+These techniques help machine learning models evolve from point estimates to interval estimates that capture and quantify uncertainty, therefore supporting more robust decision-making processes.

 In essence: